The Trouble with Fever: Background

 During the 2020 pandemic lockdown, Branch found herself in the studio with Patrick Carney.
 In a press release she said "I didn’t realize I was making a record at first — it was more just for our own sanity, getting time together to play music and screw around in the studio."
 Branch told Billboard Magazine that due to the pandemic the writing process was very different.
-It was the first time she has wrote by herself in a long time.
+It was the first time she has written by herself in a long time.
 "I love collaborating with people, and had gotten in the flow of doing that ever since my Nashville days with The Wreckers, being a part of a songwriting community.
 And this was the first time that I was like, "Okay, I’m writing songs by myself."
 And it was nice to use that muscle again, and force myself to finish things on my own."
 During the writing process for the album Branch found inspiration in a lyric book by David Berman from the Silver Jews.
 She would sit there, flipping through the pages of that book.
 "Just the cadence, the way he writes, was really inspiring to me – the way that he’s just so direct."

 During an interview with Nylon in September 2021, Branch announced the title for the record for the first time.
 In the same interview, she mentions that The Trouble with Fever will have the same vein as Hopeless Romantic.
 The title explores the consequences of lust in all of its various forms.
 "It's more about the fever of lust, wanting someone, that first foray where you're falling for someone."

 The cover art for the album is a photograph that was captured by James Carney in 1970 during his time at Cape Cod Beach.
 Branch found the photo while she was looking for ideas for an album cover.
 She explains in an Instagram post that "it was like this photograph had been plucked straight from my imagination.
 It was evocative and moody.
 You could feel the stifling summer heat radiating through it."